 - How loud content can be (overall average and peak levels)

-- What format to deliver (files or tape) and how or where
+- What format to deliver (files – including file type and bit depth; or tape)

 - Specific mix requirements (such as “no music in the center channel”)

 Generally there will be a spec sheet for each broadcaster (i.e. ABC, CBS, BBC, etc) that your client will provide when asked.
 Spec sheets aren’t necessarily public or available online but some are (such as NBC Universal).
 Some online content providers (like Amazon), movie theater chains, and movie distributors also have specs, so it’s always good to ask.

 Before 2012, there used to only be one loudness spec: peak loudness.
 This was a brickwall limiter placed at the end of the chain.
 Back then, most television networks (in North America) had a peak level of -10dBfs.
 From the outside (especially coming from the music world) it seems like an odd way to mix – basically you’ve got 10 dB of empty headroom that you’re not allowed to use.

 As long as your mix was limited at -10dB, it would pass QC even if it was squashed and sounded horrible.
 That’s what was happening, though, especially with commercials that were competing to be the loudest on the air.
 If you remember running for the remote every commercial break because they were uncomfortably louder, that was the issue.

 Average Loudness Level & Audio Plugins That Measure It